 Since there is no place for the pollutants to be collected, where do they go?
 This is where ion generators fall flat.
 Once the negative ions have bound to the particles, they become too heavy to float in the air.

-When the particles can’t float in the air, they’ll drop to the closest oppositely-charged surface.
-This means you’ll end up with dust and other airborne pollutants on your bed, couch, walls, carpets and more.
+Instead, they’ll drop to the closest oppositely-charged surface.
+This means you’ll end up with dust and other airborne pollutants on your bed, couch, walls, carpets, and more.

 Worse yet, because the pollutants now linger on other surfaces, you’ll need to clean more often.

-What many homeowners fail to understand is that ionizers actually produce ozone as a byproduct.
-Ozone is commonly known as the layer that protects us from the sun’s UV rays.
-However, as the EPA puts it: “Good up high, bad nearby.”
+Many homeowners fail to understand that ionizers produce ozone as a byproduct (2).
+Ozone is the layer that protects us from the sun’s UV rays.
+However, as the EPA puts it: “Good up high, bad nearby” (3).

 Indoors, ozone is produced by air ionizers (if you have one in your home).
-As we mentioned above, ionizers commonly use corona discharge to emit negative ions.
-However, the gas emitted by corona discharge can be toxic to humans and the environment (3).
+As mentioned above, ionizers commonly use corona discharge to emit negative ions.
+However, the gas emitted by corona discharge can be toxic to humans and the environment (5).

 Consumer Reports tested five of the most popular ionizers on the market.
 The magazine found that the devices produced more than 50 parts per billion (ppb) of ozone.
-Any ozone exposure of over 50 ppb is considered moderately concerning, especially for children, the elderly and individuals with asthma (4).
+Any ozone exposure of over 50 ppb is considered moderately concerning, especially for children, the elderly, and individuals with asthma (6).

 How to Protect Yourself and Your Family

-If you do want to purchase an ionizer, there are a few points to keep in mind.
+If you want to purchase an ionizer, there are a few points to remember.
 Some manufacturers work hard at producing ionizers with a limited ozone emission.
 You can even find air purifiers with an ionizing feature that does not produce ozone.